JRWynneIII/goestuner/README.md

 go install github.com/jrwynneiii/goestuner@latest
 ```

 Before running `goestuner`, you will need to copy or generate a configuration file.
-The preferred method to configure `goestuner` is to use the built-in configuration tool, simply run `goestuner config` with your SDR attached, and fill out the appropriate information (see [here](#automatically-configuring-goestuner) for more info on the configuration tool).
+The preferred method to configure `goestuner` is to use the built-in configuration tool.
+Simply run `goestuner config` with your SDR attached, and fill out the appropriate information (see [here](#automatically-configuring-goestuner) for more info on the configuration tool).

 An example configuration file is provided in this repo as `config.hcl`.
 Modify and copy this file to either `/etc/config.hcl`, `~/.config/goestuner/config.hcl`, or have a `config.hcl` in your current working directory where you run this tool.
 See [Manually configuring GOESTuner](#manually-configuring-goestuner) for more information.